Fluffy Orange Muffins bursting with citrus flavor from fresh orange juice and zest. Made with whole grain flour and yogurt for a healthier spin.

 Let’s make it happen!

-I learned from Sally the baking pro that giving these muffins an initial blast of high heat and then reducing the temperature helps create those beautifully domed, epically tall muffins.
+I love how easy these muffins come together in one bowl with a few pantry staples.
+And would ya look at that gorgeous height!
+I learned from Sally the baking pro that giving these muffins an initial blast of high heat and then reducing the temperature helps create those beautifully domed muffins.

-Whole wheat pastry flour: because it’s so fluffy!
-You could also use all purpose flour or a 1:1 gluten-free all purpose flour, if you fancy.
+- Whole wheat pastry flour: I developed this recipe with this lighter flour because it’s so fluffy but still packs that fiber and antioxidant punch!
+You could also use white whole wheat flour, purpose flour, half and half, or a 1:1 gluten-free all purpose flour.

-Organic cane sugar: I used 2/3 for classic muffin goodness, and I think they have the perfect sweetness level.
+- Organic cane sugar: I used ⅔ for classic muffin goodness, and I think they have the perfect sweetness level.
+I tested these with ½ cup and they totally weren't sweet enough!

-Orange juice and zest: orange flavor coming in strong!
+- Orange juice and zest: Orange flavor coming in strong!
 I used the zest of two whole oranges to really amp up the flavor.
+Don't skip the zest!

 There are plenty of scrumptious odds and ends you could add to these to make them even more fun.